emanuelhuffman/react-portfolio/times-tables-learner/README.md

 # Times Tables Learner Project

+-Learn your times tables quickly with this React app
+-Use of useReducer, useState, and useEffect hooks

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).